One of the key benefits of joining the Forces is paid education.

 A junior applicant is typically a Quebec high school student who wishes to study at a Canadian Military College.
 Junior applicants start their studies through a preparatory year at RMC Saint-Jean, which is equivalent to first year CEGEP in Quebec.
 However, sometimes the Forces accept into the junior program high-calibre students who fall just below the senior minimum.
 These students may need additional courses for science or engineering programs, or have a lower average in the required subjects.
 Once they successfully complete their preparatory year, they pursue their undergraduate degree program.
 They are part of the paid university program for five years.

-The Regular Officer Training Plan application deadline for all occupations is January 31 for admission the following September.
 Starting in 2015, we are offering conditional Regular Officer Training Plan acceptances as early as September 15, 2015.
 Early Conditional Acceptance holds a full university scholarship position at a military college for the applicant.
-Regular Officer Training Plan Applicants who have completed Step 3 of the applicant process (see Apply Now section), may be offered a conditional acceptance to a Regular Officer Training Program for the following September.
+Regular Officer Training Plan Applicants who have completed Step 5 of the applicant process (see Apply Now section), may be offered a conditional acceptance to a Regular Officer Training Program for the following September.
 The acceptance offer is conditional based on the applicant meeting academic requirements in their final year of high school and successfully completing Steps 4-7 of the Canadian Armed Forces Application Process.

 For ROTP candidates, basic training is done in two parts: Part 1 starts immediately following your high school completion (end June/early July); and Part 2 will be done at the end of your first academic year.
 For Quebec residents, senior applicants start their basic training following their first year CEGEP and complete it the following year.
 Junior applicants start their basic training following their Secondary V and complete it the following year.